SudoBrendan/k8s-vagrant/labs/control-plane-restore/README.md

 # Lab: Control Plane Restore

-Take backups of cricial control plane data, then restore a completely destroyed cluster.
+Take backups of critical control plane data, then restore a completely destroyed cluster.

 ## Description

-This scenario is the absolte worst case: The single master node has failed...
+This scenario is the absolute worst case: The single master node has failed...
 While our workloads are still functional (for now!), it's up to us to restore the cluster so our control plane functionality resumes as if nothing had happened.